tkintscher/ZWave2HomeKit/README.md

 # zwave2homekit
 Expose Z-Wave accessories to HomeKit

-For now it does nothing more than exposing all thermostats to HomeKit.
+For now it exposes all thermostats to HomeKit.
+The setpoint can be controlled through HomeKit.
+Changing the setpoint on the device itself is also propagated to HomeKit.

 This was tested using Docker on Synology, an Aeotec Gen5 Z-Wave stick,